McDonald’s ‘McWeevil’ statue excites some, disturbs others - NewsBreak

 TAMPA, Fla.
 (WFLA) — An Alabama McDonald’s restaurant caused some buzz online after it unveiled a new attraction at its location: a giant statue of a boll weevil.

 But this wasn’t just any old weevil.
-This was the McWeevil, modeled after McDonald’s mascot Ronald McDonald.Port St. Joe dancing garbage man brings positive impact to locals
+This was the McWeevil, modeled after McDonald’s mascot Ronald McDonald.Dancing garbage man brings joy to locals in Florida

 Several people showed up to the big “Weeveal” in the McDonald’s in the city of Enterprise, Alabama — including the city’s mayor, William Cooper.